A Novel Design and Performance Optimization Methodology for Hydraulic Cross-Flow Turbines using Successive Numerical Simulations: Results and discussion

-Increasing the number of blades increases the area of energy transfer to the rotor and reduces the volume of semi-filled blade channels on the sides of the admission arc \cite{Sammartano2}; however, increasing the number of blades increases the total solid thickness that blocks the incoming water jet and reduces the equivalent hydraulic diameter of each blade channel which increases flow losses.
-As illustrated by \autoref{Figure33}, a balance is achieved between these effects for 35 blades and the efficiency reaches a maximum value of 78.6\%; therefore, 35 is selected as the optimal value for the number of blades.
+Results of the final step, optimizing the number of blades, is shown in \autoref{Figure16}.
+Increasing the number of blades increases the total area of energy transfer to the runner and reduces the volume of semi-filled blade channels on the sides of the admission arc \cite{Sammartano2}.
+On the other hand, increasing the number of blades increases the total solid thickness that blocks the incoming water jet and reduces the equivalent hydraulic diameter of each blade channel, increasing friction and curvature loss.
+As illustrated in \autoref{Figure16}, a balance between these factors was achieved for 35 blades and the efficiency reached a maximum of 78.6\%.

-\autoref{Figure33} illustrates that turbine efficiency is parabolic in terms of the number of blades; however, the value obtained for 33 blades seems unfitting to the rest of the data.
-As explained previously in \autoref{Section4.2.3.2}, this is caused by using the Frozen Rotor frame change model, because this model does not account for the relative position of the rotor blades and the admission arc.
+\autoref{Figure16} shows that turbine efficiency is parabolic in terms of the number of blades \cite{Yassen}; however, the value calculated for 33 blades seems an outlier to the rest of the data.
+As explained in \autoref{Section4.1}, this is caused by the Frozen Rotor frame change model that does not account for the relative position of runner blades and the admission arc.

-\paragraph{Summary} The optimal values obtained for turbine parameters are tabulated in \autoref{Table6}, along with their contribution to increasing the efficiency.
-Alongside optimizing these parameters, modifying the blade profile made the largest contribution to the efficiency, increasing it by 3.1\%.
-Overall, the efficiency was increased by 5.9\%.
-The values in \autoref{Table6} mostly agree with the results of previous studies in \autoref{Table1}.